Social Development Network

-Initiatives
+History

 A census conducted in 1980 revealed that a large number of highly educated women were still unmarried, despite being above 40 years of age.
 It was also noted that there was an inverse relationship between a person's educational level and the number of children he/she had.
-Dr Tony Tan—then Minister of Finance and Trade and Industry—attributed this finding to 2 factors: firstly, the cultural attitude among local men, who preferred to marry women with lower educational qualifications than themselves; and secondly, the preference among female university graduates to marry men who were better educated or at least of the same educational level as themselves.
-The SDU was thus formed in January 1984 to provide opportunities for single men and women to interact socially.
+Minister of Finance and Trade and Industry Tony Tan attributed this finding to two factors: firstly, the cultural attitude among local men, who preferred to marry women with lower educational qualifications than themselves; and secondly, the preference among female university graduates to marry men who were better educated or at least of the same educational level as themselves.
+Since then, a "Great Marriage Debate" had been raging.

+During the 1983 National Day Rally, Prime Minister Lee Kuan Yew said Singapore's talent pool would decline and better-educated Singaporeans need to got married and have more children.
+He alleged that the phenomenon of graduates remaining single would result in a projected loss of about 400 talented people per year.
+This estimation was made on the basis that talent was not so much nurtured as it was conceived, as studies at that time had shown.
+Lee had also expressed worry that the dearth of children produced by graduate women would lead to the faltering of the economy and ultimately a decline in society.
+Lee promised that tough measures would be taken by the government to curb the problem.

+The SDU was formed in January 1984 to provide opportunities for single men and women to interact socially.
 Another objective of the unit was to encourage public discussion about the perceived problem of the large number of better-educated women remaining unmarried.
 Since it was first established, SDU's target group was limited to university graduates.
 The government justified this elitist approach by announcing that they had identified graduates—and in particular the females among them—as a group which required assistance in terms of finding lifelong partners.
 According to the government, non-graduates did not seem to have any difficulty in finding partners.
 However, the Social Development Service (SDS) was set up a year after the SDU to promote marriages among non-graduates.

+In 2006, SDU became an accrediting body, accrediting private dating services and funding them via the Partner Connection Fund.
+Dating agency such as Lunch Actually and dating apps such as Singapore-based Paktor received support from the fund.

 On 28 January 2009, the SDU and SDS merged to become a single entity, tentatively named SDU-SDS, consolidating their respective resources and exposing their constituent members to the larger, merged database.
-It was renamed as Social Development Network or SDN on 16 October 2009.
+It was renamed as Social Development Network (SDN) on 16 October.

-Prior to the founding of the SDU, a "Great Marriage Debate" had been raging.
-During a speech made at the National Day rally in 1983, then-Prime Minister Lee Kuan Yew alleged that the phenomenon of graduates remaining single would result in a projected loss of about 400 talented people per year.
-This estimation was made on the basis that talent was not so much nurtured as it was conceived, as studies at that time had shown.
-Lee had also expressed worry that the dearth of children produced by graduate women would lead to the faltering of the economy and ultimately a decline in society.
-Although Lee had not explicitly stated that the SDU would be set up in response this problem, he had promised that tough measures would be taken by the government to curb the problem.
-The fact that the SDU was formed the following year has led many to perceive the debate to be the main reason behind the establishment of the unit and its exclusive focus.
+In 2012, the SDN website was created and became a platform for singles to obtain dating information and joining SDN events.

+In October 2023, SDN emailed its members information of its shutdown and in November, shut down its website.